arestivo/slides/markdown/php.md

 # Variables

-* Variables in PHP are represented by a dollar sign followed by the name of the variable.
+* Variables in PHP are represented by a dollar sign followed by the variable's name.
-* The variable name is **case-sensitive**.
+* The variable's name is **case-sensitive**.
-* PHP does not require (or support) explicit type definition in variable declaration
+* PHP does not require (or support) explicit type definition in variable declarations.
 * A variable's type is determined by the context in which the variable is used.

 ```php